Joseph Kittinger

-Joseph William Kittinger II (July 27, 1928 – December 9, 2022) was an officer in the United States Air Force (USAF) who served from 1950 to 1978, and earned Command Pilot status before retiring with the rank of colonel.
+Joseph William Kittinger II (July 27, 1928 – December 9, 2022) was an American military pilot who was an officer in the United States Air Force.
+He served from 1950 to 1978 and earned Command Pilot status before retiring with the rank of colonel.
 He held the world record for the highest skydive—102,800 feet (31.3 km)—from 1960 until 2012.

-He participated in the Project Manhigh and Project Excelsior high-altitude balloon flight projects from 1956 to 1960 and was the first man to fully witness the curvature of the Earth.
+Kittinger participated in the Project Manhigh and Project Excelsior high-altitude balloon flight projects from 1956 to 1960 and was the first man to fully witness the curvature of the Earth.

 A fighter pilot during the Vietnam War, Kittinger shot down a North Vietnamese MiG-21 jet fighter.
 He was later shot down as well, subsequently spending 11 months as a prisoner of war in a North Vietnamese prison before he was repatriated in 1973.

-In 1984, he became the first person to make a solo crossing of the Atlantic Ocean in a gas balloon.
+In 1984, Kittinger became the first person to make a solo crossing of the Atlantic Ocean in a gas balloon.

 In 2012, Kittinger participated in the Red Bull Stratos project as capsule communicator at age 84, directing Felix Baumgartner on his 24 mi freefall from Earth's stratosphere, which broke Kittinger's own 53-year-old record.
-Baumgartner's record would be broken two years later by Alan Eustace.
+Felix Baumgartner's record would be broken two years later by Alan Eustace.